Joncom/impact-rotation-issue/README.md

 ## Explanation ##

-As you can see from the first screenshot, each rectangle has a non-zero angle value and is therefore rotating into the screen area (bordered in green).
+As you can see from the first screenshot, each rectangle has a non-zero `angle` value and is therefore rotating into the screen area (bordered in green).

 However, in the second screenshot, several of the rotated rectangles are not drawn.

-This is because of the implementation of the `ig.Animation` class, specifically its `draw` function, which contains the following:
+This is because of the implementation of the `ig.Animation` class `draw` function, which contains:

 ```
 // On screen?